filipizydorczyk/essa-manager/README.md

 # Project status

-I stopped developing this project because I stopped needing this.
+I stopped developing this project because I no longer needed this.
 Maybe I will comeback to this project one day.

 # Android